 This enchanting European capital is a wonderful travel destination in any season.
 If you want to catch the last autumn colors, are looking for a Christmas market atmosphere or if you just want to plan a nice city break next year, then a visit to Prague is always a good idea.
-Just get your camera ready and clothes to suit the season and be sure you will have a great time around.
+Just get your camera ready, the best Prague Travel Guide and clothes to suit the season and be sure you will have a great time around.

 Prague, one of the golden cities of the imperial age, is dominated by its majestic castle, where history blends with myths and legends, as well as by the Vltava river, which gives the city its distinctive character and its many bridges.